-Below are frequently used congressional terms and those that appear in the Office of the Historian publications, Women in Congress and Black Americans in Congress.
+Below are frequently used congressional terms and those that appear in the Office of the Historian publications, Women in Congress, Black Americans in Congress, and Hispanic Americans in Congress.
 For a list of terms about congressional records, see, Glossary of Terms Related to Congressional Records.

 First used in the United States during the 1960s and 1970s, a policy to promote opportunities for minorities and women by favoring them in hiring and promotion in government and private jobs, college admissions, and the awarding of government contracts as a means to compensate for their historic exclusion or underrepresentation.

 The era preceding a war, especially the American Civil War, 1861–1865.